silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 You have the big boy whole file draft attribute at the top in the sil:identity thingy. this determines the default draft attribute for everything on the file.
 If an element has no draft attribute, it is considered to be the same draft attribute as the draft attribute here. if there is no draft attribute in the sil:identity thingy, it defaults to... ummm... "approved" i think. lemme double check that.

-There are 5 layers of draft: approved provisional/contributed unconfirmed tentative generated. i cant remember if 2 is technically provisional or contributed. not sure. technically i think contributed is better than provisional. for context of sldr the important ones are approved tentative/unconfirmed and generated.
+In the CLDR there are the draft layers "contributed", "provisional", and "unconfirmed".
+In the SLDR there are also the draft layers "proposed", "tentative" and "generated". as we speak i'm working on getting confirmation of what each actually means before add nicer-sounding specifics to this section.  for context of sldr the important ones are approved tentative/unconfirmed and generated.
+I've been using tentative and unconfirmed interchangably sometimes which is probs not ideal, not sure?

 If a file has "generated" in its sil:identity draft attribute, and you make a manual edit to the data within that file, you need to add a draft attribute to the element you've edited that is a rank ABOVE generated.
 This can be "tentative" or "unconfirmed".
 Otherwise, your manual edits will be overwritten the next time the file is generated from whatever source it comes from (most likely the DBL).
 The "tentative"/"unconfirmed" draft attribute tells the file generation to prioritize the existing data rather than generate new stuff, since the manually-entered data is considered more likely to be correct than the generated data.